digiscot/digiscot-website/_posts/2016-07-11-digitalchampioninterview.md

 image: onedigital/helen.jpg
 ---

-<strong>[One Digital](http://digital.scvo.org.uk/onedigital/)</strong> participants will know about our online One Digital eModules but did you know that the [Digital Champions’ Network](https://www.digitalchampionsnetwork.com/) offers up a range of <i>other</i> useful eModules too?
-Accessible to all One Digital training participants, we were keen to assess <i>how</i> it’s helped them to embed [basic digital skills](https://goon-local-prod.s3-eu-west-1.amazonaws.com/resources/files/Basic-Digital-Skills-Framework-FINAL.pdf) and encourage digital change within the third sector.
+<strong>[One Digital](http://digital.scvo.org.uk/onedigital/)</strong> participants will know about our online One Digital eModules but did you know that the [Digital Champions’ Network](https://www.digitalchampionsnetwork.com/) offers up a range of other useful eModules too?
+Accessible to all One Digital training participants, we were keen to assess how it’s helped them to embed [basic digital skills](https://goon-local-prod.s3-eu-west-1.amazonaws.com/resources/files/Basic-Digital-Skills-Framework-FINAL.pdf) and encourage digital change within the third sector.

 ![Digital Unite - Using Government Services Online](/images/onedigital/ducapture3.jpg)